-Although you can browse through most of this website without giving any information about yourself, personal information will be requested from you when you contact the EIT on our website.
-Using the "Contact" button activates your e-mail software and invites you to send your comments to a specific functional mailbox.
+Although you can browse through most of this website without giving any information about yourself, personal information will be requested from you when you contact the EIT on our website:

+- Using the 'Contact' button activates your e-mail software and invites you to send your comments to a specific functional mailbox of the EIT.
 When you send such a message, your personal data is collected only to the extent necessary to reply.
 If the management team of the mailbox is unable to answer your question, it will forward your e-mail to another service within the EIT or to any other European Union institution or body.
 You will be informed, via e-mail, about which service your question has been forwarded to.